Pale Purple Coneflower

 Maintenance

 Does best when planted with native prairie grasses to provide support.
 Spreads easily so give lots of space.
 Drought tolerant once established, with roots typically five feet deep.
 Do not cut back until plant is done blooming.
 Better adapted to East Texas than the purple, Echinacea purpurea, that is commercially available.
 Protect from deer and rabbits when small.
-Propagation: root division, seed.
+Native habitat: rocky prairies, open wooded hillsides, pinelands, dry, open places.

 Blooms May-July.
 Produces stout stems.
 Flower heads have lavender, or rarely white, rays drooping from a large, spiny, cone-shaped center.
 Coarse-haired, narrowly lance-shaped leaves are attached to the plant near its base.
 While Echinacea pallida and Echinacea angustifolia look similar, E. pallida has white pollen, while E. angustifolia has yellow pollen.
 All echinacea species are known to hybridize.
 Roots are tubers.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.
 Many beneficial insects hibernate in the hollow stems.